 Rabbits are prey animals, so avoid sudden movements around them or grabbing them quickly from above.
 Some bunnies might never enjoy being picked up.
 Daily, supervised roaming time in a safe area outside the cage lets their personality shine.
 All rabbits are usually calmer after being spayed/neutered.
 The operation also benefits their future health, as it eliminates the risk of some reproductive cancers.

 Mini Rex, like other rabbits, need good food and a safe, enriched environment to thrive.
 The adult rabbit diet is mainly fresh, loose grass hay.
 Hay is needed for the fiber, which keeps their gastrointestinal tract moving properly and also helps wear down their constantly growing teeth.
 Clean, fresh water is another daily must for rabbits.
 Fresh, green, leafy vegetables are a smaller but important part of the diet.
 Pellets balanced for rabbit needs are an even smaller part of the diet, as are treats.
 Treats make up only 5 to 10% of a rabbit’s daily food.
-And owners can maximize their furry pal’s enjoyment by choosing tasty yet healthy treats, such as Hey!Berries.
+And owners can maximize their furry pal’s enjoyment by choosing tasty yet healthy treats.

 Besides food, another main concern for rabbits is housing.
 The minimum cage size recommended is 30 by 30 inches for one small rabbit.
 But rabbits usually do better in pairs or groups, so that requires a larger cage.
 With cages, exercise pens, rabbit-proofed rooms, and other options to explore, people opt for what works best for their home.
 The most important factor is that the rabbits feel safe.